 We grow much of our food and source the remainder locally where possible, benefitting from donations from Fareshare.
 We serve vegetarian food, preparing most meals from scratch and minimising food waste, and develop recipes for families and children to enjoy at home even if budget is very tight.

 We have a complex recycling regime, turning most of our organic waste into chicken feed or compost which is used on the land including from our composting toilet!
-Most of our furniture and equipment is second-hand and craftwork is created using natural materials from the farm. for much of.
+Most of our furniture and equipment is second-hand and craftwork is created using natural materials from the farm.
 Single-use plastics are avoided as far as possible.

 We deploy ethical sourcing in all our purchasing.
 This can lead to higher costs, but we believe this to be worth doing for the wider societal and environmental benefits.